-The tenancy agreement shows that the tenancy began on June 1, 2019, as a two-year fixed-term tenancy.
-Rent in the amount of \$1,300.00 is to be paid on the first day of each month, and the Tenant paid the Landlord a \$650.00 security deposit at the outset of this tenancy.
+The tenancy agreement shows that this tenancy began on February 1, 2020, as a month to month tenancy.
+Rent in the amount of \$1,150.00 is to be paid by the first day of each month, and the Tenant paid the Landlord a \$575.00 security deposit at the outset of the tenancy.
 The Landlord submitted a copy of the tenancy agreement into documentary evidence.